dipu-ray/Phitron-B7/Module 17-Recursion/README.md

 ## 2. What is recursion
 - Program: `recursion.c`
 - What is recursion?
-    - Function call to himself.
+    - A function is calling itself.
 - When storage are fulled then call the `stack overflow`

 ## 3. Recursion Animated